Eddie Kingston: New Japan Pro-Wrestling (2021–present)

 Kingston made his debut for New Japan Pro-Wrestling (NJPW) on the November 27, 2021, episode of Strong, teaming with Jon Moxley to face Minoru Suzuki and Lance Archer in a Philadelphia Street Fight, in a losing effort.
 On the January 8, 2022, episode of Strong, Kingston returned to defeat Gabriel Kidd.
 At the Capital Collision event in May 2022, Kingston faced Tomohiro Ishii, but was defeated.
 On February 18, 2023, at Battle in the Valley, Kingston would defeat Jay White in a Loser Leaves NJPW match.

 On May 21 at NJPW Resurgence, Kingston issued a challenge to whoever is the Strong Openweight Champion between Kenta and Hikuleo.
 On June 6, at Dominion 6.4 in Osaka-jo Hall, Kingston was announced as participant in the upcoming G1 Climax.
 Before the start of the tournament, on July 5's night 2 of Independence Day, Kingston defeated Kenta to become the Strong Openweight Champion.
 Upon the start of the tournament, Kingston competed in the C Block, finishing with 8 points, failing to advance to the quarterfinal round.
 Following the tournament, on August 12, after Kingston was victorious in an eight-man tag team match, Henare came to the ring and subsequently attacked Kingston, before motioning toward his Strong Openweight Championship belt.
 The following day, after an eight-man tag team match, Kingston returned the favour and attacked HENARE.
 The two brawled to the back, where Kingston suggested they face each other for the title at Fighting Spirit Unleashed on October 28.
 Kingston retained in their match, and also defending his NJPW title against Rocky Romero, Katsuyori Shibata, and Minoru Suzuki on American television.

 After the Continental Classic in AEW, the NJPW Strong belt became part of the "American Triple Crown," though Gabe Kidd insisted that he only wanted the Strong Belt during the run-up to Battle in the Valley.
 Kingston retained via double count-out, and later in the show came out to help Will Ospreay fight off an attack from Bullet Club.
 He was later defeated by Kidd in a No Ropes Last Man Standing match on May 11 at Resurgence, failing to retain the championship, ending his reign at 311 days.
 Afterwards, he was attacked by The Elite (Matthew Jackson, Nicholas Jackson and Jack Perry), with whom he was feuding in AEW.

+Consejo Mundial de Lucha Libre (2026)

+On August 28, 2026, Kingston made his debut for Consejo Mundial de Lucha Libre (CMLL), where he unsuccessfully challenged Hechicero for the CMLL World Heavyweight Championship at Arena México.